websanco/liferay-learn/docs/dxp/latest/en/system-administration/file-storage/configuring-file-storage.md

 # Configuring File Storage

-Widgets that store files (for example, [Documents and Media](../../../collaboration-and-social/collaboration-and-social-overview.md)) and that support file attachments (for example, [Message Boards](../../../collaboration-and-social/collaboration-and-social-overview.md)), use DXP's file store.
-The files are saved to and retrieved from the file store.
+All files uploaded to Liferay DXP are stored in the instance's designated file store.
+This includes files uploaded using [Documents and Media](../../content-authoring-and-management/documents-and-media/documents-and-media-overview.md), as well as those uploaded using applications that support file attachments (e.g., [Message Boards](../../collaboration-and-social/collaboration-and-social-overview.md)).
 The file store can be hosted on the local machine, on a network mounted file system, in a database, or in the cloud.

 ```important::
    If you are going to production, we highly recommend reviewing the various File Store configuration options and choosing the one that best fits your needs, **before** going live.
 Doing so can avoid painful file store migrations later in a project's life.